dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index-v8.2.3.md

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.

-- In Safari 12 the equivalent error is:
+In Safari 12 the equivalent error is:

 > Trying to call getUserMedia from an insecure document.

 You get this error because to access the camera with the API [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), HTTPS is required.

+*Note*

 - If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via file:/// and http://localhost.